UWPCE-PythonCert/IntroToPython-2014/_sources/session05.txt

 Do a bit of test-driven development on it:

- * run somethign on the web site.
+ * run something on the web site.
  * write a few tests using the examples from the site.
  * then write the function, and fix it 'till it passes the tests.

+Do at least two of these...

 =========
 Homework